Tree Trimming vs. Pruning: What’s the Difference?

 The cost to have an arborist or tree service prune and trim your trees depends on their size, condition, how many trees you have, and what you want to achieve.
 Most reputable tree care companies offer free estimates for all their services.

 As a respected tree service in Seattle, we provide free consultations and estimates to determine how much it will cost to prune your trees.
+Learn more about the importance of professional tree trimming by reading our blog post:

 Pruning Maintains The Health Of Your Trees While Trimming Maintains Their Aesthetic Appeal